flyntwp/flynt-cli/README.md

 ## Install

-The initial installation only requires [node](https://nodejs.org), [npm](https://npmjs.com).
+The initial installation only requires [node](https://nodejs.org) and [npm](https://npmjs.com).
 In order to be able to use all commands, the following is also required:

 - [php](https://secure.php.net/)
 - [mysql](https://www.mysql.com/)